mathisbot/homomorph-rust/README.md

 ### Properties

 This system is partially homomorphic, which means that it is not homomorphic with every operations.
 However, one can prove that it is homomorphic with every [boolean function](https://en.wikipedia.org/wiki/Boolean_function#:~:text=In%20mathematics%2C%20a%20Boolean%20function,function\)%2C%20used%20in%20logic.) of degree less or equal than $\frac{d}{\delta}$.

 ## Extension

 Our system targets bits.
-If we want to deal with integers, floats, strings, ... we need to extend the system.
+If we want to deal with interesting data, such as integers, floats, strings, ... we need to extend the system.
 We can easily take advantage of the intuitive binary representation of objects in computers.

 Let's have a look at how to implement the system for integers.

 #### Addition

 Proceeding in a similar way to a processor, we can reduce the addition of integer ciphers (i.e. lists of ciphered bits) to the application of serial logic gates to the bits.
 It's then easy to find the Boolean function relating to the application of these gates.

 One can notice that the AND gate corresponds to multiplying two ciphers, XOR to adding two ciphers, and OR to adding the sum and the product of two ciphers.

 By playing with the same adder patterns that are in CPU's ALUs, we can easily recreate a working addition for our ciphers.